splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-connect-ms.rst

 Use the guided setup to connect to AWS
 ============================================

-If you activate Metric Streams, take the following considerations into account:

-* When creating the new AWS IAM policy, :ref:`add these additional permissions <metricstreams_iampolicy>` to the ones already suggested in the guided setup.
-* Update your settings and deploy the CloudFormation template following :ref:`these steps <activate-cw-metricstreams>`.

 To access the guided setup for AWS integration, perform the following steps:

 #.
 Log in to Splunk Observability Cloud.